kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 Labels on nodes can be used in conjunction with node selectors on pods to control scheduling, e.g. to constrain a pod to only be eligible to run on a subset of the nodes.

-Marking a node as unschedulable will prevent new pods from being scheduled to that node, but will not affect any existing pods on the node.
+Marking a node as unschedulable prevents new pods from being scheduled to that node, but does not affect any existing pods on the node.
 This is useful as a preparatory step before a node reboot, etc. For example, to mark a node unschedulable, run this command: